MDC/FMP PhD Retreat 2019

 Claudia Noack specialized in genome editing techniques and in the cardiovascular field with the aim to understand cardiac remodeling processes and to identify potential new pharmacological targets for heart failure treatment.
 Since 2017 Dr. Claudia Noack works as Head of Laboratory in the R&D Department of Target Discovery Technologies at Bayer AG in Berlin, Germany.

-Claudia Noack on
+Claudia Noack on LinkedIn

 Registration for the PhD Retreat 2019 is closed.